cocotb/cocotb/docs/source/contributing.rst

 5. Determine the cause of the bug, and add that detail to the pull request

-   -  May require Python or C debugging, or the builtin cocotb debugging utilities
+   -  May require Python or C debugging, or the built-in cocotb debugging utilities

 6. Make a fix, and push it up on the PR branch